-Global Color Palette – here you will find 15 predefined color palettes, changing this option to another palette will instantly change all colors from your website to match the current palette.
-You are free and can edit each color from the palette but please take in consideration a few factors.
+Global Color Palette – here you will find 15 predefined colour palettes.
+Changing the palette will instantly change all the colours throughout your website to match the selected palette.
+You are free to edit each colour from the palette.

-A palette is composed from eight colors, we follow these simple rules to make everything more clear and understandable:
+A palette has eight colours.
+We recommend following these simple guidelines to make everything more clear and concise.

-Color 6 – subtle backgrounds (page hero, footer)
+Color 6 – colour used for subtle backgrounds (page hero, footer)

-Base Text – this option sets the default overall font color, it is applied to almost each paragraph/element on your website.
+Base Text – this option sets the default overall font color, it is applied to each paragraph throughout your website.

 Text Selection – applies styles to the part of a document that has been highlighted by the user (such as clicking and dragging the mouse across text).